Point Village: Point Square

+Dunnes Stores eventually opened a supermarket and a Cafe Sol outlet in the shopping centre in 2023 and have since opened an extended Grocery, Fashion & Homeware store in December 2024.

+The shopping centre now houses a Barbers and Boots Pharmacy.

 The office space has been taken by Oath, moving some operations from their main location at East Point Business Park, and Voxpro.

 The hotel element of the development operates as The Gibson Hotel, opened in June 2010 and including nine suites, with access to terrace gardens.
 It also includes a spa, gymnasium, two outdoor hot-tubs and large conference facilities.

-Other tenants include CrossFit and Freshii.
+Other tenants include Starbucks, Eddie Rockets, Ruby's Pizza & Grill and the Glasshouse Bar outside in the square.

 3Arena

 The 3Arena (formerly the O2 concert venue) opened in December 2008, built on the site of the former Point Theatre, a music venue which operated from 1988 to 2007.
 Following its closure, the site underwent major redevelopment and was renamed after O2 phone company.
 In September 2014, the music venue was renamed 3Arena, after O2 Ireland was sold to Three.

 Student accommodation

 Student accommodation provider Host has built a 996-bed unit named "Point Campus" to the North of the development, featuring retail on the ground floor, where tenants include Centra, Pita Pit and Camile Thai.